-INSTRUCTIONAL PROGRAM REVIEW RUBRIC Highly Developed Developed Emerging Initial 1-Accomplishments in Achieving Goals Exhibits ongoing and systematic evidence of goal achievement.
+Highly Developed Developed Emerging Initial -Accomplishments in Achieving Goals Exhibits ongoing and systematic evidence of goal achievement.
 Exhibits evidence of goal achievement.
 Exhibits some evidence that some goals have been achieved.
 Minimal evidence that progress has been made toward achieving goals 2-Labor Market Projection Thoroughly explains projected market demand and potential effects on program; presents highly developed plan to address projection.
 Explains projected market demand and discusses several possible actions to address projection.
 Minimally explains projected market demand and lists one or two actions to address projection.
 Presents labor market demand without analysis/explanation and fails to list possible actions to address projection.
-3-Resources Professional Development Exhibits ongoing and systematic support of professional development Exhibits support of regular professional development opportunities.
+B-Resources Professional Development Exhibits ongoing and systematic support of professional development opportunities.
+Exhibits support of regular professional development opportunities.
 Evidence of intermittent professional development opportunities.
 Minimal evidence of professional development opportunities.

-Employs a sufficient Employs an adequate Has a plan to employ an Faculty numbers and/or Faculty Meeting number of highly qualified number of qualified faculty adequate number of qualifications are Instructional Needs faculty to meet to meet instructional qualified faculty to meet insufficient to meet instructional needs. needs. instructional needs. instructional needs.
+Faculty Meeting Instructional Needs Employs a sufficient number of highly qualified faculty to meet instructional needs.
+Employs an adequate number of qualified faculty to meet instructional needs.
+Has a plan to employ an adequate number of qualified faculty to meet instructional needs.
+Faculty numbers and/or qualifications are insufficient to meet instructional needs.
 Facilities and Equipment Facilities and resources meet current and future needs.
 Facilities and resources meet current needs.
 Evidence of a plan to have facilities and resources meet current and future needs.
 Minimal evidence that facilities and resources meet current and future needs.
 4-Effectiveness

 Student Learning Outcomes Assessment Exhibits ongoing and systematic SLO assessment to adjust instruction.
 Exhibits student learning outcomes assessment and uses results to change instruction.
 Has a plan to engage in ongoing and systematic SLO assessment, including using results to change instruction.
 Minimal evidence of SLO assessment.
-Student Success Thoroughly analyzes trends in enrollment, degrees awarded, time-to-completion rates, and formulates comprehensive plans to address them.
-Describes trends in enrollment, degrees awarded, time-to-completion rates, and formulates plans to address them.
-Describes trends in enrollment, degrees awarded, time-to-completion rates, and makes an attempt to plan to address them.
+Student Success Thoroughly analyzes trends in enrollment, degrees awarded, time-to- completion rates, and formulates comprehensive plans to address them.
+Describes trends in enrollment, degrees awarded, time-to- completion rates, and formulates plans to address them.
+Describes trends in enrollment, degrees awarded, time-to- completion rates, and makes an attempt to plan to address them.
 Minimal description of trends and/or fails to formulate plan to address them.
 5-Budget Financial resources meet current needs and are projected to meet future needs.
 Financial resources meet current needs.
 Evidence of a plan to acquire financial resources to meet current needs.
 Minimal evidence that financial resources meet current needs.
 6-Strengths and Weaknesses Strengths and weaknesses are described accurately and thoroughly.
 Most strengths and weaknesses are described accurately and thoroughly.
 Some strengths and weaknesses are described accurately and thoroughly.
 Minimal evidence that strengths and weaknesses are described accurately and thoroughly.
 7-New Goals and Plan Multiyear planning process with evidence of use of assessment data in planning.
 Multiyear planning process with some assessment data.
 Short-term planning process recently implemented.
 Minimal evidence of planning process.
 8-Overall Evaluation Evidence of ongoing systematic use of planning in selection of programs and services.
 Exhibits evidence that planning guides program and services selection that supports the college.
 There is evidence that planning intermittently informs some selection of services to support the college.
 Minimal evidence that plans inform selection the of services to support the college.
 Highly Developed Developed Emerging Initial